damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 <details>
   <summary>Click to see the guideline!</summary>

- - **Definition:** *The user guide consists of information that allows end users to operate the product properly, it helps non-technical people pinpoint and solve simple problems without expert assistance.*
+ - **Definition:** *The user guide consists of information that allows end-users to operate the product properly, it helps non-technical people pinpoint and solve simple problems without expert assistance.*

   ```
 What should include the documentation of the user guide?

 1. Description of the device of the product including:
-   - Device name and its defintion
+   - Device name and its definition
    - Teach the essentials and technical specifications
 2. Use of the product and its device consist of
    - Materials required